gyselax/gyselalibxx/docs/joss_paper/paper.md

 In contrast to GYSELA, Gyselalib++ has been conceived as a library, similar to the SeLaLib Fortran library [@selalib], whose independent elements are each unit-tested and can be combined to build a final simulation.
 This design makes the library more versatile, enabling users to rapidly assemble a wide range of simulations, including high-dimensional test cases.
-The shared elements also provide more confidence in the reliability of the implementation as they can prove their validity across multiple applications.
+The shared elements also provide more confidence in the reliability of the implementation, as they can prove their validity across multiple applications.

 Gyselalib++ includes a range of reusable mathematical operators for plasma simulations.
 These include, but are not limited to, semi-Lagrangian advection schemes, numerical quadrature, differential operators (e.g. finite difference methods), solvers for common PDEs, and a multi-species collision operator [@Donnel2019].